 The Mossavar-Rahmani Center for Business and Government provides financial support to students for expenses associated with summer internships and Policy Analysis Exercises and Second Year Policy Analyses (PAEs and SYPAs).
 Funding is competitive, and the center’s awards are based on the match between a student’s proposed activity and the research interests of the center’s faculty and programs.
 The M-RCBG contact is Jennifer Nash, firstname.lastname@example.org; 617.495.9379.
 Most grants are in the range of $500-2000.
 Please note that grants to individual students are taxable.

 Grants to student organizations

 The John Dunlop Thesis Prize in Business and Government is an annual award for Harvard undergraduates.
 The award is given to the Harvard College graduating senior who writes the best thesis on a challenging public policy issue at the interface of business and government.
 A $500 prize will be provided to the winning entry.
-Application deadline: May 10, 2013 at noon.
-(Note new date!)
+Application deadline: May 9, 2014 at noon.
 Please bring a hard copy of your thesis, readers' comments, CV, and this application form to Jennifer Nash, Belfer 501, HKS.